About UC Business School

 - Strongly connected with government and the local and national business community.

 - The alma mater of successful graduates all over the world making notable contributions to business, government and public service.

-- CFA Institute: CFA Institute is the global association of investment professionals that sets the standard for professional excellence and administers the industry gold standard CFA charter.
+CFA Institute: UC is a member of the CFAI's University Affiliation Program.
+The CFA Institute is the global association of investment professionals that sets the standard for professional excellence and administers the industry gold standard CFA charter.
 The organisation is a champion for ethical behaviour in investment markets and a respected source of knowledge in the global financial community.
 CFA Insitute has more than 100,000 members in 139 countries and territories, including 100,000 CFA charter holders.

 1. Accounting and Finance (ranked in the Top 150)

 2. Law (ranked in the Top 150)

 3. Business and Management Studies (ranked in the Top 200)

 4. Computer Science and Information Systems (ranked in the Top 200)